-COMMUNICATION: Please refer to letter from administration at the front of the handbook.
+COMMUNICATION: Please refer to the letter from the administration at the front of the handbook.

 We believe communication between home and school is necessary to guarantee the best possible education for our children.
-We make every effort to inform parents of matters relating to district and school wide policies, procedures and events through this Parent Handbook, the Parent Information Packet at the beginning of the school year, Aeries Communication Systems, Back-to-School Night, Open House and special notices.
+We make every effort to inform parents of district and schoolwide policies, procedures, and events through this Parent Handbook, the Parent Information Packet at the beginning of the school year, Aeries Communication Systems, Back-to-School Night, Open House, and special notices.

 Information about your child is communicated through progress reports, report cards, parent conferences, awards, letters, demerits, office referrals, or phone calls.
 Many teachers send regular notices home outlining classroom events.
 Most teachers use homework packets or assignment sheets.
-Basic classroom policies on homework, discipline and classroom management are sent home the first week of school by individual teachers and/or given out at Back-to-School Night.
+Basic classroom policies on homework, discipline, and classroom management are sent home the first week of school by individual teachers and/or given out at Back-to-School Night.

-The most effective way to keep up with your child's progress is by accessing the Aeries Parent Portal on a regular basis.
+The most effective way to monitor your child's progress is by regularly accessing the Aeries Parent Portal.

-Emphasize to your child the importance of bringing home all communication from school, and of remembering to show it to you.
-Be certain to read all notices from school and to follow up appropriately.
-Monitor progress on projects or reports, look over homework, student agendas, and test papers, discuss school events and activities, and attend conferences and events that involve your child.
+Emphasize to your child the importance of bringing home all school communication and remembering to show it to you.
+Be sure to read all notices from school and to follow up appropriately.
+Monitor progress on projects or reports, review homework, student agendas, and test papers, discuss school events and activities, and attend conferences and events involving your child.

 We also strongly encourage parents to communicate with teachers and other school personnel.
-Inform teachers of specific interests, strengths or needs of your child.
-Tell teachers when your child has difficulty with an assignment or finds one especially interesting or meaningful.
-When you have concerns about classroom incidents, assignments, workload (too little, too much, or no homework), please talk with your child's teacher.
-Of course, if something is going well, please be sure to communicate that to the school also.
+Inform teachers of your child's specific interests, strengths, or needs.
+Tell teachers when your child struggles with an assignment or finds one especially interesting or meaningful.
+When you have concerns about classroom incidents, assignments, or workload (too little, too much, or no homework), please talk with your child's teacher.
+Of course, if something is going well, please also communicate that to the school.
 The communication line always flows from parent to teacher and, if necessary, to administration.

 If you need to meet with your child's teacher, please arrange a meeting that does not conflict with instructional time.
-You may call the office to leave a voicemail, send a note with your child, or contact your child's teacher via email.
+You may call the office to leave a voicemail, send a note to your child, or email your child's teacher.
 Morning arrival is not an appropriate time to conference with your child's teacher.

-CUSTODY: In most cases, divorced parents continue to have equal educational rights (such as access to information) where their children are concerned.
+CUSTODY: In most cases, divorced parents have equal educational rights (such as access to information) for their children.
 If you have a court order that limits the rights of one parent in matters such as custody, visitation, access, etc., please provide a copy for the school.
 Unless your court order is on file in the office, we must provide equal rights and access to both natural parents.
-If both parents wish copies of student reports, discipline information, etc.; please notify your child's teacher at the beginning of the school year.
+If both parents wish copies of student reports, discipline information, etc., please notify your child's teacher at the beginning of the school year.